kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 The `spec.validations[*].expression` fields contain CEL expressions.
 If an expression evaluates to false, the validation check has failed.

-The `spec.config` field of the `ValidatingAdmissionPolicy` specifies the resource used to configure this policy.
+The `spec.config` field of the `ValidatingAdmissionPolicy` specifies the kind of resources used to configure this policy.
 For this example, it is configured by `ReplicaLimit` custom resources.
-Note that `config.maxReplicas` in the CEL expression is accessing configuration data of this policy, and so the CRD for `ReplicaLimit` must declare a `maxReplicas` field in the schema.
+In this example, the CEL expression contains `config.maxReplicas` which will only work if the CRD for `ReplicaLimit` declares `maxReplicas` as a required field.

+`spec.match` specifies what resources this policy is designed to validate.
+This also guides type-checking, see below "Type safety" section for details.

 This is a "Bring Your Own CRD" design.
 The admission policy definition author is responsible for providing the `ReplicaLimit` configuration CRD.

-`spec.match` specifies what resources this policy is designed to validate.
-This also guides type-checking, see below "Type safety" section for details.

 To configure an admission policy, "policy configurations" of the configuration CRD kind are created.
 For example: